-A number of communities in the United State offer live streaming of their religious servicesThe following article from the online magazine Tablet surveys this phenomenon.
+Many American Jewish communities offer live streaming of their religious services.
+An article from the online magazine Tablet surveys this phenomenon.

-What Technological Tools are Recommended for Socially Distanced Conversations and Events?
+What Technological Tools are Recommended for Remote Dialogues and Events?

-We are all surrounded by technology.
-Indeed, over the course of time, substantial resources have been invested in initiatives that have integrated technology into education.
-Unlike other fields which also integrated technology, however, education primarily employed technology as a means for leveraging extent structures and processes of teaching and learning.
-Contemporary reality offers you a real opportunity to start changing this situation.
-Below you will find information about a number of free, accessible, and relevant tools:
+Technology surrounds us.
+Therefore, it is unsurprising that substantial resources have been invested in efforts to integrate technology into education.
+However, technology-based initiatives in education, unlike those in other areas, have primarily enhanced extant structures and processes of teaching and learning.
+Contemporary events present an opportunity to start changing things.
+Below you will find information about a number of free, accessible, relevant tools:

-is a website for creating interactive lessons in which you can incorporate video, links, and files.
-You can find a link to a training video on use of the website here; here is a itself.
+TES Blendspace is a website that allows you to create interactive lessons incorporating video, links, and files.
+You can find a link to a training video on use of the website here; here is a link to the website itself.

-PowToon enables one to easily prepare unique and interesting video clips featuring animation, pictures, music, and recordings.
-One can upload the video clips to YouTube and share them.
-A link to the site can be found and a link to ideas about how to use it can be found .
+You can easily prepare unique and interesting video clips featuring animation, pictures, music and recordings using PowToon.
+These clips can be uploaded to YouTube and shared.
+A link to the site can be found here and a link to ideas about its use can be found here.

-Padlet makes it possible to create post-it-like notes that can be placed on a virtual bulletin board and filled with information.
-This tool can be used to introduce or summarize topics, to document aggregated knowledge, to brainstorm, and to share information, as well as for other purposes.
+Using Padlet, you can create post-it-like notes, place them on a virtual bulletin board and fill them with information.
+Using the virtual bulletin board, you can introduce or summarize topics, document aggregated knowledge, brainstorm, share information, and more.
 You can connect to this tool here.
-To better understand the possible uses for this tool, you can follow this link.
+The following link offers information about how to best use this tool.

-With Quizizz, you can create online quizzes or find inspiration from other quizzes that were created on other topics.
-For a , press here.
+Quizizz allows you can to create online quizzes or find inspiration from other quizzes that were created on other topics.
+Here is a link to the website.

-Wizer allows one to create an interactive worksheet that integrates a variety of activities, such as responding to questions, writing on pictures, matching materials in exercises, filling in tables, classifying, and drawing.
-Once you create a worksheet, you can generate a link to it that can be used by others to easily access it.
-For more on use of this tool, ; for a link to the website, click .
+You can create interactive worksheets integrating a variety of activities, such as short response questions, writing on pictures, matching exercises, table completion, classification and drawing using Wizer.
+After creating a worksheet, you can generate a link to it that can be used by others to easily access it.
+For more on how to use this tool, follow this link; for the website, click here.

-Yes, yes, Spotify, the app you have on your smartphone!
-You can prepare playlists and send them to participants as the basis for a class, for their pleasure, as a way to expose them to Israeli music and more.
+Spotify: Yes, Spotify!
+You can use this app to prepare playlists that can be sent to participants as the basis for a class, for enjoyment, as a way to expose them to Israeli music, and more.

 There are also digital tools that can be employed to hold meetings, events, discussions and conversations online in real time:

-First and foremost, some good can be found here.
+Some good tips for managing live online meetings can be found here.

-Using the free personal version of , you can host up to 100 participants for up to forty minutes for free.
-The platform also allows screen sharing and chat.
-Its subscription plans allow one to divide a large group into smaller breakout groups.
+You can host 100 participants for up to forty minutes using the free personal version of Zoom.
+The platform also offers screen sharing and chat.
+Those who subscribe to one of its plans can also divide large groups into smaller breakout groups.

-One can host up to 25 participants using one’s personal without any time restriction.
-It is recommended for discussion groups and conversations.
+Up to 25 participants can be hosted using Google Hangouts with no time restrictions.
+We recommend it for discussion groups and dialogues.

-50 participants .
-This requires that you to download the application.
+One can conduct a video chat with up to 50 participants using Skype.
+To do so, however, requires that you to download the application.

-A group of 25 participants .
-The platform includes video, an interactive whiteboard, recording, screen sharing, live streaming, shared viewing on YouTube, and an option for panel discussions.
+A group of 25 registered users can meet using JITSI.
+The platform offers video, an interactive whiteboard, recording, screen sharing, live streaming, shared viewing on YouTube, and an option for panel discussions.

-Are There Extant Resources That Can Be Employed from a Distance?
+Are There Existing Activities and Resources That Can Be Used Remotely?

-Below is a list that supplies ideas about available resources that you can adopt or modify for creation of online activities or events, as well as resources that are ready for immediate use.
-You can share this information with activists, community members, students, and other constituencies, or you can use it to create virtual events or meetings with members of these groups.
+Below is a list of available resources that you can adopt or modify for creation of online activities or events, as well as resources that are ready for immediate use.
+You can share this information with participants, community members, students, and other constituencies, or you can use it to design virtual events that you take part in alongside members of these groups.